Car insurance for high-risk drivers in Michigan

 -

 Depending on the circumstances, you could get as few as zero points or as many as six added to your driving record.
 Simple violations lead to two points, while an accident caused by reckless driving or intoxication could cause six points to be added.
-For scale, distracted driving can add three points, whereas drag racing would add four.
-Although there is some overlap between Michigan driving penalties and insurance classifications for risk, how rates are impacted is primarily decided by the insurer.
+Distracted driving can add three points, whereas drag racing would add four.

 -

-The best car insurance for one driver is not always the best for another, even among high-risk drivers.
-Still, some insurance providers tend to offer lower rates to high-risk drivers than others, and some may deny coverage altogether.
-Experts typically recommend drivers shop and compare some of the best car insurance providers to find the best fit.
+The best car insurance for one person is not always the best for another, even among high-risk drivers.
+Still, some insurance providers tend to offer lower rates to high-risk drivers than others, while some may deny coverage altogether.
+Experts recommend reading reviews and seeking quotes from several different insurers to compare offerings and find the best fit.

 -